Frequently Asked Questions

 SugarSpin includes a free tier that supports up to 20 albums or 100 songs, whichever you reach first.
 This lets you install the app, set it up, and try it out with a portion of your library before committing to a purchase.

 Yes.
-You can purchase a Pro or Gold license at any time from sugarspin.hotdang.studio.
+You can purchase Pro, Gold, or Founder at any time from sugarspin.hotdang.studio.
 Once you enter your license key in Settings, your new limits kick in right away and SugarSpin will scan and index your full library on the next rescan.
-One thing to keep in mind: the $39.95 Gold price is only available at the time of your initial purchase.
-If you buy Pro first and upgrade later, Gold goes back to its regular price of $59.95.
+One thing to keep in mind: the $89 Gold price is only available at the time of your initial purchase.
+If you buy Pro first and upgrade later, Gold goes back to its regular $129.
 We'll still hook you up with a loyalty discount for being a Pro customer, but the best Gold deal is when you grab it upfront.
+Founder pricing ($249) is always available.

 Purchasing & Licensing

-SugarSpin has three tiers.
+SugarSpin has four tiers.
 Free gets you up to 20 albums and 100 songs.
-Pro is a one-time purchase of $19.95 for up to 300 albums and 25,000 songs.
-Gold is regularly $59.95 but is currently available for $39.95 when you purchase it upfront.
-Gold gives you unlimited everything.
+Pro is a lifetime purchase of $49 for up to 300 albums and 25,000 songs.
+Gold is regularly $129 but available for $89 at first purchase — unlimited library, 2 servers.
+Founder is $249 with everything in Gold, plus a personal welcome note from the developer, beta access to new features early, an optional spot on the Founders Wall, and a Founder badge — for people who want to support a solo dev.
 No subscriptions, no monthly fees, no hidden charges.
 You pay once and use it forever.

 Visit sugarspin.hotdang.studio and click the Buy Now button.
 After payment, you'll receive a unique license key via email.
 Open SugarSpin, go to Settings, scroll to the License section, paste your key, and click Activate.
 That's it.